- ZERO TRUST: Not trusting anyone by default

 Definitely yes.
 When system agents are installed on home employees’ computers, they prevent malware from leaking into the corporate network.
 Other systems deal mainly with permissions – that is, which of the employees is allowed to call the organization from home.
 But if the computer at home of a licensed employee has been attacked, the permissions system will not prevent the attack from leaking into the organization.
 The Cyber 2.0 system, however, will prevent the spread of such an attack.

-Cyber 2.0 system implements the principle of Zero-Trust, the implementation is done in a unique way, which allows easy control of the information that passes through the corporate network.
+Cyber 2.0 system implements the principle of Zero-Trust, which is uniquely implemented to allow for easy control of the information that passes through the corporate network.

 Absolutely yes.
 The system stores all network information in the form of flow.
 This allows tracking of all network traffic generated in the organization in a simple and efficient manner.

 These attacks are automatically blocked by Cyber 2.0 System.